 Professional services model.
 We believe our professional services engagements by us or our partners facilitate the adoption of our subscription service.
 Beginning in December 2011, we began shifting our pricing model from a fixed-fee basis to a time-and-materials basis and improving the process by which we scope projects and manage resource utilization.
-As a result of these changes, our gross profit percentage from professional services improved to 3% for the three months ended March 31, 2013 compared to (30)% for the three months ended March 31, 2012.

 Platform adoption.
-Our service includes access to our suite of applications, as well as access to our platform to create customer-built extensions to our suite of applications.
-Customers may also purchase the use of the platform to develop custom applications.
+Our customers can purchase access to our suite of applications and may also purchase access to our platform to create customerbuilt extensions to our suite of applications or to develop custom applications.
 Though in the near term we expect our revenue growth to be primarily driven by the pace of adoption and penetration of our suite of applications, we are investing resources to enhance the development capabilities of our platform.
-We believe the extensibility and simplicity of our platform is resulting in an increased use of our platform by our customers to create extensions of our applications or custom applications, and will enhance our ability to acquire new customers, increase upsells and sustain high renewal
+We believe the extensibility and simplicity of our platform is resulting in an increased use of our platform by our customers to create extensions of our applications or custom applications, and will enhance our ability to acquire new customers, increase upsells and sustain high renewal rates.